-She is a State Advocacy Captain for the COPD Foundation; is a member of the Governing Board of the COPD PPRN (Patient Powered Research Network); participated in the 1st Annual State of Florida COPD Summit; and in various COPD/Alpha-1 Community Workshops throughout Florida; in National COPD Conferences; in Lobby Days at both State and Federal levels; and was the patient “face” for the DRIVE4COPD Campaign.
+Karen is a State Advocacy Captain for the COPD Foundation; is a member of the Governing Board of the COPD PPRN (Patient Powered Research Network); participated in the 1st Annual State of Florida COPD Summit; and in various COPD/Alpha-1 Community Workshops throughout Florida; in National COPD Conferences; in Lobby Days at both State and Federal levels; and was the patient “face” for the DRIVE4COPD Campaign.
 She is on the advisory team for a new initiative, “Breathe Strong Florida”, and was a patient participant at the NIH’s COPD Town Hall Meeting to help formulate a National COPD Action Plan.
 She serves on local American Lung Association committees, has spoken to student RT’s, to ALA interns, was a speaker for the 2014 and 2015 ALA LungForce Expos in Orlando, and is an active member of several on-line email and Facebook support groups.
 Karen also volunteers in her retirement community, enjoys spending time with family, reading, and going to the beach.
 Term expires July 31, 2022

 Patricia Jellen, MSN, RN received her BSN from the College of New Rochelle in 1985 and her MSN from Columbia University in 1993.
-Pat's nursing career at the Columbia University Medical Center site of the New York Presbyterian Hospital has spanned from the bedside as a new graduate to nursing management and program development in more recent years.
-For the past 20 years, Pat has focused her clinical and professional efforts on the development and management of the Lung Volume Reduction program at NYPH.
-Currently, Pat is the hospital's administrative lead at the Pulmonary Diagnostic Lab at the hospital.
+Pat's nursing career at the Columbia University Medical Center site of the New York Presbyterian Hospital (NYPH) has spanned from the bedside as a new graduate to nursing management and program development in more recent years.
+Over the last two-plus decades, Pat has focused her clinical and professional efforts on the development and management of the Lung Volume Reduction program at NYPH.
+Currently, Pat is the hospital's administrative lead at the Pulmonary Diagnostic Lab.
 Because of her clinical background and interest in COPD, she was the Administrative lead for the development and implementation of the Clinical pathway for COPD at NYPH.

-Beyond the hospital Pat is an active member of the ERWG committee of the COPD Foundation; NY ALA planning committee for Lung Force in NYC; and an active member of the COPD9USA & COPD10USA planning committees.
+Beyond the hospital, Pat is an active member of the ERWG committee of the COPD Foundation; NY ALA planning committee for Lung Force in NYC.
+She was an active member of the COPD9USA & COPD10USA planning committees.
 Pat has been an invited speaker at COPD9USA; NY Lung Force 2015; group leader at the NIH COPD Call to Action meeting in 2016; and COPD10 in Birmingham 2016.
 Term expires July 31, 2020

 John is a COPD Patient diagnosed in 2005.
-His career was as a retail District Manager and troubleshooter and then as a Marketing Director.
-He left the work force in 2011.
-After engaging in a web-based video project and being asked to share his story at pharmaceutical conference, John decided his efforts would be well spent doing advocacy work for the COPD community.
+His career was in retail as District Manager and troubleshooter and then as a Marketing Director.
+He left the workforce in 2011.
+After engaging in an educational COPD internet film project and being asked to share his story at a pharmaceutical conference, John decided his experiences and efforts would be best spent in advocacy work for the COPD community.

 Akshay Sood, an occupational and environmental pulmonologist, is a tenured Professor and the founding Miners Colfax Medical Center Endowed Chair at the University of New Mexico’s School of Medicine at Albuquerque, New Mexico.
 Dr. Sood completed his postdoctoral fellowship in Pulmonary, Critical Care, and Occupational and Environmental Medicine at Yale University, New Haven, Connecticut in 1997.
 He is a member of the ATS Environmental, Occupation, and Population Health Assembly and served as the first assembly Web Director (2003-2005); member of the Environmental Health Policy Committee (2013-present), assembly’s International Program Committee (2011-2014), assembly’s Planning Committee (2005-2010); and an assembly mentor for junior faculty (2014- present).
 Over the past 10 years, he has facilitated and chaired numerous scientific sessions at the ATS International Conference.
 In addition, he has served the Society’s New Mexico Chapter as a member of its Board of Directors (2007-2010), President (2009), and President-elect (2006-2008).
 He co-chairs the Respiratory Health Cross-Sector Council in the National Occupational Research Agenda of the National Institute for Occupational Safety and Health.

 Barbara Yawn is a family physician and researcher with extensive experience with obstructive lung disease research and practice.
-She has been a member of the USCC board of directors for several years and co-chair for 4 years in the past.
-She represents primary care, an important group to bring into a more active role in COPD screening, evaluation and management.
-She also sits on the COPD Foundation Medical and Scientific Advisory Committee.
-This will be her last term to run for the board since she is retiring and will be looking for a replacement to carry on participation in the important work of the USCC.
+She has been a member of the USCC Board of Directors for several years and co-chair for 4 years in the past.
+Dr. Yawn represents primary care, an important group to bring into a more active role in COPD screening, evaluation and management.
+She also sits on the COPD Foundation Medical and Scientific Advisory Committee, and in 2017 she became the Chief Science Officer for the COPD Foundation.
+Term expires July 31, 2021